iSPIRT/ppl/notes/transaction_sequencing_rfc.md

 In the `inputs` of a regular transaction, we tag each input with either `canceled` or `chained`.
 When validating a transaction a Notary ensure that each state can only be `canceled` once in the system and can be `chained` only once.
 This means that at the time of creating a transaction, the Notary ensures that each `canceled` input state has not appeared as a `canceled` input state in any previous transaction and that each `chained` input state has not appeared as a `chained` input state in any previous transaction.

+A `ExtendSequence` transaction contains exactly one input state of type `chained`.
+By contrast, all the `inputs` in a regular transaction are of type `canceled`. (_i.e._ the regular inputs as well as the sequencing inputs.)

 <a id="orgfd5db09"></a>